24 AUGUST 2009

 This issue is somewhat biased towards cruising and summer holidays.
 The current edition, and the previous one, were more or less produced at sea using the internet during what was supposed to be a break from the rigours of bringing you, dear reader, the up to date business travel news.

-That most wonderful of modern inventions, the internet, is the key.
 At sea it can be slow and expensive, an alternative the popular and cheap cyber cafes found at most ports.
 That is except Barcelona where the cruise terminal costs are worthy of a five-star luxury hotel and not nearly as comfortable.
 Sadly Barcelona is getting a reputation as one of the most expensive holiday destinations in Europe.

 Freestyle with NCL